xinxiong0238/KOMAP/README.md

 You can also input the covariance matrix in a long format.
 The data must contain three columns with the first two indicating the node pair names.
 Note that when KOMAP tranforms the input to a wide format, it will assign 0 to missing pairwise covariance value.
+If you only input the lower/upper triangle part, the function will automatically fill the other side assuming symmetric covariance matrix.
 See an example below:

 ``` r
 head(cov_RA_long)